Kruez0/sp/Hw3/README.md

 # Pseudo Assembly Code
-> The other part was done by looking at laoshi's code.
-Chatgpt helped me understand it more when I don't understand.
+> The First part was done by looking at laoshi's code and understanding it.
+The other part when I got an error chatgpt helped me understand it what was wrong!
 ```
 PS C:\CSIE\SEM 4\System Programming\sp\Hw3>
 >> gcc -w C4.c -o C4